NRCan-IETS-CE-O-HBC/HTAP-Training/HTAP-training.md

 **STEP 3:** Edit the upgrades section to include the desired attic and window specifications.

-Browse the `HTAP-options.json`, and pick relevant options for `Opt-Windows` and `Opt-Ceilings`.
+Browse the `HTAP-options.json`, and pick relevant options for `Opt-Windows` and `Opt-AtticCeilings`.
 Run HTAP and inspect results.
 Results for all four homes:

 | Upgrade                         | Total energy use - all four units (GJ/year) | % Savings |
 | ------------------------------- | ------------------------------------------: | --------: |